Martin M-130 "China Clipper" - USA

-Second of the huge trans-oceanic flyingboats used by Pan American Airways System between the wars, the Martin Model 130 resulted from the same specification to which Sikorsky had evolved the S-42.
-Unlike the Sikorsky design, however, the Martin 'China Clipper', as it was to become known, truly possessed the long over-water capability that the airline required.
+Following the Sikorsky S-42, the huge trans-oceanic Martin Model 130 flying boats, used by Pan American Airways during the 1930s, resulted from the same specification to which Sikorsky had evolved the S-42.
+However, unlike the S-42, the Martin 'China Clipper,' as it was to become known, truly possessed the long-range over-water capability that the airline required.

-Of all-metal construction, the M-130 had a two-step hull, the upper portions of which were clad in corrugated duralumin sheet, and sponsons (sometimes called 'sea wings') were fitted to the hull sides at cabin floor level.
-These aerofoil-shaped surfaces fulfilled a dual function: they helped to stabilize the aeroplane while resting or maneuvering on the water, and served also as storage areas for nearly half of the flying boat's 3,800 US gallon (14,383 liter) fuel load.
-Retractable platforms were built into the leading-edge of each wing on either side of each engine nacelle, to provide access for servicing the engines, two of which were completely changed every three trips.
+The M-130 was of all-metal construction except for the fabric trailing edge.
+It had a two-step double-bottom hull, with upper sections constructed of corrugated duralumin sheeting.
+Sponsons, sometimes called 'sea wings', were fitted to the hull sides at cabin floor level.
+These airfoil-shaped surfaces fulfilled a dual function; they helped to stabilize the airplane while resting or maneuvering on the water and also served as fuel storage for nearly half of the flying boat's 3,800 US gallon (14,383 liter) fuel load.
+Retractable platforms were built into the leading-edge of each wing on either side of each engine nacelle, to provide access for servicing the engines—two of which were completely changed every three trips.

 Retractable platforms were built into the leading-edge of each wing on either side of each engine nacelle, to provide access for servicing the engines.

 The flight crew of five comprised captain, first officer, radio officer, flight engineer and steward.
 Aft of the flight deck, in order, were the forward passenger compartment, lounge and two rear passenger compartments.
 Each passenger compartment could accommodate 8 seats or 6 sleeping berths, and the lounge seated 12.
-Since the long distance payload was only 12 passengers altogether, one can appreciate the declaration by one American observer that passengers 'rattled around in the vast expanse of hull in a degree of comfort never known before'.
+While the M-130 could accomodate up to 32 passengers, the long distance payload was only 12 passengers.
+Altogether, one can appreciate the declaration by one American observer that passengers 'rattled around in the vast expanse of hull in a degree of comfort never known before'.

-Proving flights were made in late 1935 and early 1936, China Clipper making the first ever commercial double crossing of the Pacific between November 22,1935 and December 6,1935.
-The full, regular trans-Pacific M-130 service opened on October 21,1936, the flight spanning five days and occupying a total of 60 hours actual flying.
-By 1940 (Hawaii Clipper having been lost at sea) the surviving pair of M-130s had accumulated some 10,000 flying hours each equal to an average daily utilization of 5 1/2 hours and had flown 12,718,200 passenger miles (20,467,930 passenger-km) in addition to express and mail flights.
+Proving flights were made in late 1935 and early 1936, with the China Clipper making the first ever commercial double crossing of the Pacific between November 22, 1935 and December 6, 1935.
+The full regular trans-Pacific M-130 service opened on October 21, 1936, the flight spanning five days and occupying a total of 60 hours actual flying.
+This was a vast improvement over the fastest passenger ships of the day which would have taken 21 days.
+By 1940, (Hawaii Clipper having disappeared, without a trace, over the Pacific in 1938 with the loss of nine crew and six passengers) the surviving pair of M-130s had accumulated some 10,000 flying hours each, equal to an average daily utilization of 5-1/2 hours and having flown 12,718,200 passenger miles (20,467,930 passenger km) in addition to express and mail flights.

-In 1942 they were impressed for war service as US Navy transports, though not given a Naval designation.
-China Clipper was wrecked early in 1945, shortly after the tenth anniversary of its first flight, when it struck an unlit boat during a night landing.
+In 1942, the M-130s were impressed for war service as US Navy transports, though not given a Naval designation.
+The Philippine Clipper crashed in January 1943 when it crashed into the side of a mountain, while landing in San Francisco Bay killing 18 crew and passengers.
+The China Clipper was wrecked on January 8, 1945, shortly after the tenth anniversary of its first flight, when it struck an unlit boat during a night landing in the Port of Spain, Trinidad, killing 23 crew and passengers.

-An even larger flying-boat than the M-130 was built by Martin in 1937.
-This was the Model 156, whose design followed closely that of its predecessor except for the provision of twin fins and rudders.
-Powered by four 1,000 hp Wright Cyclone engines, it could accommodate 33-53 passengers (compared with a maximum of 52 in the M-130) and had a gross weight of 63,000 lb (28,576 kg).
+A flying boat larger than the M-130, the Model 156, was built by Martin in 1937.
+This model, closely followed the design of its predecessor, except for the provision of twin fins and rudders.
+It was powered by four 1,000 hp Wright Cyclone engines and could accommodate 33-53 passengers (compared with a maximum of 32 in the M-130) and had a gross weight of 63,000 lb (28,576 kg).

 Specifications: